7 ways to display your family photos

 4- Framed Portraits

 Classic and simple lines.
 Framed photos with matting allow your portraits room to breath!
-The extra space around it lets you slowly move into the photo, while the the frame finishes it off.
-Has a clean crisp gallery look which I really love (but my house is more the rustic messy feel hehehe)
+The extra space around it lets you slowly move into the photo, while the frame finishes it off.
+Frames have a clean crisp gallery look which I really love (but my house is more the rustic messy feel hehehe)

 5- Multi-image Storyboards